Feminist sex wars: Pornography debate

+Jackie O’Brien criticizes the use of paywalls in the pornography industry.
+Pornography filters possibly take away autonomy from the sex workers.
+Their profits go to the companies they work for, which potentially means exploitation.
+However, a consequence is that the content from the sex workers gets used and distributed by third parties or private platforms.
+The content barricade does not address the structural roots of the issues in the porn industry.
+Anything surrounding this argument comes with nuance.
+It is difficult to find a middle ground between protecting the public from explicit content while protecting the rights of women in the industry.

 The anti-pornography movement has been criticised by sex-positive feminists as a repression of sexuality and a move towards censorship.
 In her article, Thinking Sex: Notes for a Radical Theory of the Politics of Sexuality, Gayle Rubin characterizes sex liberation as a feminist goal and denounces the idea that anti-pornography feminists speak collectively for all of feminism.
 She offers the notion that what is needed is a theory of sexuality separate from feminism.
 In XXX: A Woman's Right to Pornography, Wendy McElroy summarizes the sex-positive perspective as "the benefits pornography provides to women far outweigh any of its disadvantages".

 The pornography debate among radical and libertarian feminists has focused on the depictions of female sexuality in relation to male sexuality in this type of media.
 Radical feminists emphasize that pornography illustrates objectification and normalization of sexual violence through presentation of specific acts.
 In contrast, libertarian feminists are concerned with the stigmatization of sexual minorities and the limited right to practice sexual choice that would be hindered without pornography.